 Orrington Lunt Professor of Education and Social Policy and of Economics | IPR Director

-IPR Director David Figlio conducts research on a wide range of educational and tax issues from school accountability and standards to welfare policy and policy design.
-His current research projects involve evaluating the Florida Corporate Tax Credit Scholarships Program, the largest school-voucher program in the United States; conducting a large-scale study of school accountability in Florida, using a state census of public school principals; and following children from birth through their school career to study key questions regarding early childhood policy and inequality.
-He is leading a National Science Foundation-sponsored national network to facilitate the use of matched administrative datasets to inform and evaluate education policy.
+IPR Director David Figlio conducts research on a wide range of education and health policy issues from school accountability and standards to welfare policy and policy design.
+His current research projects involve studying the interrelationship between health and education, the ways in which parents confer advantage and disadvantage to their children, and the role of educational institutions in affecting these relationships; higher education policies and practices such as online education and educational staffing; K-12 education policies such as school accountability, school choice, and teacher tenure; and early childhood health and education policies such as early interventions for autism spectrum disorders.
+He is also leading a National Science Foundation-sponsored national network to facilitate the use of matched administrative datasets to inform and evaluate education policy.

 Figlio's work has been published in numerous leading journals, including the American Economic Review, Journal of Public Economics, Journal of Law and Economics, and Journal of Human Resources.
 Organizations supporting his research include the National Science Foundation, National Institute of Child Health and Human Development, and the U.S. Departments of Agriculture, Education, and Health and Human Services, as well as the Annie E. Casey, Smith Richardson, and Spencer foundations, among others.

 Figlio is a research associate at the National Bureau of Economic Research and a member of the executive board of the National Center for the Analysis of Longitudinal Data in Education Research.
-He served as the inaugural editor of the Association for Education Finance and Policy's journal, Education Finance and Policy (MIT Press), and currently serves as co-editor of the Journal of Human Resources and Associate Editor of the American Economic Journal: Economic Policy, Journal of Urban Economics, Education Finance and Policy, and Public Finance Review.
-He has been part of many national education task forces and panels, such as the National Research Council's Panel on K-12 Science Assessment, and advised several U.S. states and foreign nations on the design, implementation, and evaluation of educational policies.
+He served as the inaugural editor of the Association for Education Finance and Policy's journal, Education Finance and Policy (MIT Press), and currently serves as Editor-in-Chief of the Journal of Human Resources and Associate Editor of the American Economic Journal: Economic Policy, Journal of Urban Economics, Education Finance and Policy, and Public Finance Review.
+He has been part of many national education task forces and panels, such as the Institute of Medicine's panel on the Science of Child Development from Birth through Age Eight, and advised several U.S. states and foreign nations on the design, implementation, and evaluation of educational policies.

 Figlio joined Northwestern in 2008 from the University of Florida, where he was the Knight-Ridder Professor of Economics.

 School accountability and school practice.
-Studying the effects of school accountability design on student achievement and school behaviors is another part of Figlio's active research agenda.
-Early work on this topic has been published in the American Economic Review, American Economic Journal: Economic Policy, and Journal of Public Economics.
 Together with Cecilia Rouse of Princeton University, Dan Goldhaber of the University of Washington, and Jane Hannaway of the American Institutes for Research, Figlio is currently analyzing original survey data collected from a three-wave census of public school principals in Florida and a two-wave survey of teachers in a state-representative sample of Florida schools.
 The researchers hope to measure the degrees to which accountability is changing school policies and practices in an attempt to get "inside the black box" of the performance effects of accountability.
-(See a related paper.)
+(See a related journal article.)

-With Tim Sass of Georgia State University and Li Feng of Texas State University, he is also studying how school accountability has influenced the teacher labor market.
-With Jonas Vlachos of the University of Stockholm and Lauren Linzmeier (SESP '12), a former IPR summer undergraduate research assistant, of the Massachusetts Institute of Technology, he is investigating the effects of school accountability on family sorting across neighborhoods.
-On a related topic, he is collaborating with Tim Sass of Georgia State University and Celeste Carruthers of the University of Tennessee to evaluate the effects of Florida’s recent accountability-based reform of the teacher tenure system.
+With Tim Sass of Georgia State University and Li Feng of Texas State University, Figlio is also studying how school accountability has influenced the teacher labor market.
+With Jonas Vlachos of the University of Stockholm and Lauren Linzmeier (WCAS '12), a former IPR summer undergraduate research assistant, of the Massachusetts Institute of Technology, he is investigating the effects of school accountability on family sorting across neighborhoods.
+With Cassandra Hart of UC-Davis, he is studying how school accountability changes the demographics of schools.
+On a related topic, he is collaborating with Tim Sass of Georgia State University and Celeste Carruthers of the University of Tennessee to evaluate the effects of Florida’s recent accountability-based reform of the teacher tenure system on student learning outcomes and teacher labor markets.

 Journal Articles and Book Chapters

 Figlio, D., with M. Rush and L. Yin.
-Forthcoming.
+2013.
 Is it live or is it Internet?
 Experimental estimates of the effects of online instruction on student learning.
-Journal of Labor Economics.
+Journal of Labor Economics 31(4): 763–84.

 Figlio, D., with C. Hart.
 2011.
 Does competition improve public schools?
 Education Next 11(1).